1. Home

 Bookmakers are offering very generous odds on the last-gasp qualifier of DR Congo, Jamaica or New Caledonia to win the group.

-Uzbekistan will make their World Cup debut, having qualified for the first time in eight attempts since they became an independent nation in 1991.
+Uzbekistan will make their World Cup debut, having qualified for the first time in eight attempts since it became an independent nation in 1991.

 Former Italy defender Fabio Cannavaro, who as a player lifted the 2006 World Cup in Germany, was appointed Uzbekistan head coach in October.
 He has won three of his four games in charge, including a 2-0 triumph over Egypt.
 Bettors may fancy a punt on the Central Asia team, as bookies are offering extremely generous odds.